 One of their largest settlements is Cahuachi, a place of ceremony that overlooks some of the lines.
 It contains more than 40 mounds, including pyramids made of adobe.

-When were they “discovered”?
+When were the Nazca Lines "discovered"?

 Peruvian archaeologist Toribio Mejia Xesspe was the first to study and report the Nazca Lines in detail after coming across them, on foot, in 1927.
 In the 1930s as air traffic in the area increased, the lines became better known, eventually attracting a steady stream of tourists.

-Theories and significance
+Theories and significance of the Nazca Lines

 In the absence of a firm archaeological conclusion a number of fringe theories have popped up, such as the idea that the Nazca people used balloons to observe the lines from up high, something which there is no archaeological evidence for.